Prince-m37labs/ShadowAI/README.md

 # AI Development Assistant

-A comprehensive AI-powered development assistant that combines a modern Next.js frontend with a FastAPI backend to provide intelligent code refactoring, Q&A capabilities, Git operations, and screen assistance features.
+A comprehensive AI-powered development assistant that combines a modern Next.js frontend with a FastAPI backend to provide intelligent code refactoring, Q&A capabilities, Git operations, and advanced screen assistance features.

 ## 🚀 Features